慈恩 Jion Temple Sound Kata

 🔹 Beyond Technique: Anticipating the Opposition

-JDK isn’t about collecting fancy techniques—it’s about preparing for the fight that’s coming.
+JDK isn’t about fancy techniques—it’s preparing for the fight that’s coming.
 We train for opposition, contingencies, and workarounds.
 A technique is only useful if it accounts for resistance.

 🔹 Unveiling the Hidden Layers of Tradition

-Kata isn’t just choreography—it’s a tactical playbook.
+Kata isn’t choreography – it’s a playbook.
 We dissected, tested, and pressure-checked movements to ensure they hold up under realistic conditions.
 This isn’t about abandoning tradition; it’s about making it functionally relevant in the modern world.

 🔹 Shield or Springboard?
 Using the Enemy as a Tool